Back to blog

 A luxury shower can prove popular too, especially a version with different showerheads, LED lighting and even a radio attached.
 Glass and sliding shower doors give the impression of more space in the room, while some people love the idea of a wet room.

-What to Do to Add Extra Value
+What Can You Do to Add Extra Value?

 To make sure your new bathroom installation makes an impact when you’re looking to sell, then there are certain additional you can make.
 These include: